RICAU-Net: Residual-block Inspired Coordinate Attention U-Net for Segmentation of Small and Sparse Calcium Lesions in Cardiac CT: Methods

 \subsubsection{Customized Combo Loss Function}

 Our dataset suffers from two major problems.
 The first issue is high class imbalance.
 The second issue is the small and sparse sizes of the target lesions.
 Focal loss \cite{num38} was first introduced to address the class imbalance problem in the object detection field.
 Exponential Logarithmic Loss (ELL) \cite{num41} was introduced to address the highly unbalanced object size problem in 3D segmentation.
 ELL is a type of combo loss that is based on a mixture of Cross-entropy loss and Dice loss.

-To overcome the issues, we proposed a weighted Focal LogDice loss, which combined the weighted Focal loss and the Dice loss part of ELL with an exponential parameter.
+In this study, to overcome the two issues existing in our dataset, we propose a weighted Focal LogDice loss, which combined the weighted Focal loss and the Dice loss part of ELL with an exponential parameter.
 The weighted Focal LogDice loss is defined as:

 where $\mathcal{L}_{WFLogDL}$ denotes the weighted Focal LogDice loss, $\mathcal{L}_{WFL}$ denotes weighted focal loss, $\mathcal{L}_{ELDL}$ denotes exponential logarithmic Dice loss, $w_{Focal}$ and $w_{Dice}$ denote weights of each loss function, and $w_{Focal} = 0.4$ and $w_{Dice} = 0.6$ were used in this study.